 When packing for a road trip, it’s incredibly important to remember to pack lightly and only things you need.
 Stuffing a car with massive luggage will make your Iceland itinerary for 7 days way more difficult than it needs to be.

 Warm clothing that keeps the wind at bay is important, just as hiking boots, a reusable water bottle, and sunglasses.
-We have gathered all the essentials in our Iceland packing list that will get you ready for any Iceland adventure you want to have.
+We have gathered all the essentials in our ultimate packing list for a road trip in Iceland.
+This list will get you ready for any Iceland adventure you want to have!

 Choose the Transport That Suits You Best